 County building parks in Felida, East Minnehaha

-Two more neighborhood parks will be built this summer as Clark County Public Works provides additional recreation within easy walking distance of nearby residents.
+Two more neighborhood parks will be built this year as Clark County Public Works provides additional recreation within easy walking distance of nearby residents.

 In June, County Manager Mark McCauley awarded a $934,700 contract to Robertson & Olson Construction Inc. of Camas to build Sorenson Neighborhood Park in the Felida area and Tower Crest Neighborhood Park in the East Minnehaha area.

 Construction started in July and will wrap up before the end of the year.

 Once construction is complete, Clark County will have built 30 parks since voters created the Greater Clark Parks District in 2005.